| Upcoming Hearings | Tracked Legislation |

 | LD 2148 |

-An Act To Amend The Laws Governing The Health Insurance Premium Cap For State Employees This bill provides that the total premium increase for active and retired state employee health insurance for fiscal years ending after June 30, 2026 is limited to no more than any percentage increase in the Consumer Price Index plus 10%.
+An Act To Amend The Laws Governing The Health Insurance Premium Cap For State Employees This law (Chapter 685) provides that the total premium increase for active and retired state employee health insurance for fiscal years ending after June 30, 2026 is limited to no more than any percentage increase in the Consumer Price Index plus 10%.
 The limitation does not apply to the fully insured Medicare Advantage prescription drug plan. |

 | LD 2151 |

-Resolve, To Improve Access To Affordable Prescription Drugs In Underserved Areas This bill directs the Department of Health and Human Services to provide support for federally qualified health centers to develop or expand the centers' capacity to provide access to affordably priced prescription drugs to patients by increasing the centers' ability to deliver pharmacy services to those patients.
+Resolve, To Improve Access To Affordable Prescription Drugs In Underserved Areas ON THE APPROPRIATIONS TABLE This bill directs the Department of Health and Human Services to provide support for federally qualified health centers to develop or expand the centers' capacity to provide access to affordably priced prescription drugs to patients by increasing the centers' ability to deliver pharmacy services to those patients.
 The bill provides one-time funding of $4,000,000 in fiscal year 2026-27 for that purpose.
 The bill provides that initial awards of funding must be made by December 15, 2026 and that the selection process must be performed by an evaluation team, the majority of whose members must be persons with training or experience in the operation and management of federally qualified health centers. |

 | LD 2154 |